My Quiet Kitchen

 Watch how easy it is to make this tasty mock tuna!

-close up of vegan tuna sandwich to show texture.
+close up of vegan tuna sandwich to show flaky texture.

 Author: Lori Rasmussen, My Quiet Kitchen

-Creamy vegan "tuna" salad made with chickpeas and jackfruit.
+This vegan tuna salad is a tried-and-true reader favorite, and I know you'll love it, too!
+The combination of chickpeas and jackfruit is so satisfying.
 Try this delicious spread in wraps and sandwiches or as an easy snack with raw veggies and crackers.
-Free from oil, gluten, and soy.

 Servings: 5 servings